-Practices to be Avoided
+Practices to be avoided

 The following should be avoided except in emergencies.
-If cases arise where these situations are unavoidable, it should be with the full knowledge and consent of someone in charge at the club or the child's parents.
-For example, a child sustains an injury and needs to go to hospital, or a parent fails to arrive to pick a child up at the end of a session:
+If cases arise where these situations are unavoidable it should be with the full knowledge and consent of someone in charge in the club or the child's parents.
+For example, a child sustains an injury and needs to go to hospital, or parent fails to arrive to pick a child up at the end of a session:

-- Avoid spending time alone with children, young people, and vulnerable adults away from others. - Avoid taking or dropping off a child, young person, or vulnerable adult to an event.
+- Avoid spending time alone with children, young people and vulnerable adults away from others. - Avoid taking or dropping off a child, young person or vulnerable adult to an adult.

-Practices Never to be Sanctioned
+Practices never to be sanctioned